zfifteen/prime_curve/MATH.md

 The transformation \(\theta'(n, k)\) can be interpreted as a power-law warping of the Weyl sequence \(\{n / \phi\}\), emphasizing regions near 0 for \(k < 1\).
 The observed enhancements suggest primes avoid certain modular regions under this map, possibly tied to the continued fraction approximants of \(\phi\) or Hardy-Littlewood conjectures on prime tuples.

-Limitations include finite \(N_{\max}\), which may introduce edge effects, and the empirical nature— no rigorous proof of optimality is provided, but the metrics align across methods.
+Limitations include finite \(N_{\max}\), which may introduce edge effects, and the empirical nature—no rigorous proof of optimality is provided, but the metrics align across methods.
 Future work could extend to larger \(N\), vary bin/GMM counts, or derive asymptotic densities analytically.

 The NaN handling via \(-\infty\) masking ensures robustness, preventing spurious maxima in empty bins.
 The focus on sine coefficients \(S_b\) highlights potential odd-function asymmetries in prime densities.

 ## Conclusion

 This refined analysis demonstrates a clear optimal curvature \(k^*\) for enhancing prime density contrasts via golden ratio transformations.
-With peak enhancements around 14-15%, the results underscore non-trivial structure in prime distributions, inviting further theoretical exploration into irrational moduli and nonlinear maps.
+With peak enhancements around 15%, the results underscore non-trivial structure in prime distributions.
+Visualizations in `hologram.py` further provide geometric insights into these patterns, inviting further theoretical exploration into irrational moduli and nonlinear maps.
 The methodology provides a blueprint for similar investigations in other number sequences.